isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution323.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase
+CADStudio Version 0.1.3 - Sales & Inventory Management PEPPOL Enabled (Advance Edition)

 ### Support Level
-Up to 70% for SMEs <br>
+Up to Generic for SMEs <br>
-N.A. for non-SMEs
+Up to IT Solution for non-SMEs

 ### Things to Note
-Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+Inventory Management and Sales Management System

 ### Contact Information
-Ctrl Alt Del Pte Ltd<br>www.cad.sg<br>Email: business@cad.sg<br>Tel: +65 9859 7714
+8410

 Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.